 top of page

 A dental specialist is a general dentist who has undertaken further study to dedicate their lives to a specific area.
 The first step towards becoming a dental specialists involves becoming a general dentist.
-This usually involves 3 to 4 years of undergraduate study before 4 years of dental school.
-At this point some choose to practice dentistry for a few years before specializing.
-Others proceed directly on to their specialist residency.
+This usually involves 4 years of undergraduate study before 4 years of dental school.
+At this point some choose to practice general dentistry for their career, focusing on a general spectrum of dental procedures, including regular checkups, fillings, and cleanings.
+For specialists, the next step in the process is the specialist residency which requires an additional 3-6 years of post-graduate study, depending on the specialty.
+Specialists have dedicated their careers to a narrower scope of dentistry allowing for more detailed study and more focused practice.

 Oral Surgeon: Specialist focused on the surgical procedures of face, mouth, and jaw areas.